cbid71/k3d-kubevirt-patroni-nixos/README.md

 ## Disclaimer

-This whole project is for NixOS example and not meant to be fully functional We currently know those elemtents :
+This whole project is for NixOS example and experiment, and not meant to be fully functional

+We currently know those missing points :

-- VM images need to be more developped and finished
+- VM images (directory `patroni_on_demand/images` need to be more developped
 - make a whole functional patroni/etc/haproxy configuration
 - more developed yaml could be a good idea :
     * management of Qemu images in the VM yaml using PVC + datavolumes + qcow images versionned in a S3 storage